 - a.
 The following sign types do not count toward the maximum number of signs that are allowed: - i.
 Window signs. - ii.
-Temporary signs displauyed on the day of an outdoor demonstration of the creation of retail goods. - b.
+Temporary signs displayed on the day of an outdoor demonstration of the creation of retail goods. - b.
 Additional signs are allowed as follows. - c.
 Restaurants are allowed 1 additional wall sign not to exceed 6 square feet. - i.
 Establishments that face 2 or more streets are allowed 1 additional sign. - ii.
 The LC may approve 1 additional sign per establishment where the LC determines that there is not reasonable visibility of the establishment from the public right-of-way or adjacent property without such an additional sign.
-Such signs shall not exceed the
+Such signs shall not exceed the maximum sign area in Table 3-5-1 as relevant to the type and location of the sign.

-- maximum sign area in Table 3-5-1 as relevant to the type and location of the sign. - iii.
-Premises with 2 or more establishments, at least 1 of which does not face the public right-of-way, are allowed additional signs as follows. - Total sign area of any additional sign(s) allowed pursuant to this Subsection iv. shall not exceed 25 square feet, not to exceed 2 square feet per establishment. - b.
-Within the Sign Sub-Area, establishments are allowed 1 additional wall sign. - Establishments in other locations are allowed either 1 additional wall sign or 1 additional freestanding sign that shall not exceed a height of 10 feet above finished grade. - iv.
-An additional wall or freestanding sign that meets the following requirements is allowed no more than 20 feet in any direction from where the edges of two public rights-of-way intersect or where the public right-of-way intersects a parking lot with over 20 parking spaces. - a.
-The sign area shall not exceed 2 square feet per establishment or 18 square feet total.
-Any freestanding sign allowed pursuant to Subsection v. shall not exceed a height of 9 feet above finished grade. - The sign may advertise establishments on- or offpremises, as determined by the property owner where the sign is located, but all establishments advertised must be located within the Old Town - HPO-5 boundary. - c.
+- Premises with 2 or more establishments, at least 1 of which does not face the public right-of-way, are allowed additional signs as follows. - Total sign area of any additional sign(s) allowed pursuant to this Subsection iv. shall not exceed 25 square feet, not to exceed 2 square feet per establishment. - b.
+Within the Sign Sub-Area, establishments are allowed 1 additional wall sign. - c.
+Establishments in other locations are allowed either 1 additional wall sign or 1 additional freestanding sign that shall not exceed a height of 10 feet above finished grade. - iv.
+An additional wall or freestanding sign that meets the following requirements is allowed no more than 20 feet in any direction from where the edges of two public rights-of-way intersect or where the public right-of-way intersects a parking lot with over 20 parking spaces. - The sign area shall not exceed 2 square feet per establishment or 18 square feet total.
+Any freestanding sign allowed pursuant to Subsection v. shall not exceed a height of 9 feet above finished grade. - b.
+The sign may advertise establishments on- or offpremises, as determined by the property owner where the sign is located, but all establishments advertised must be located within the Old Town - HPO-6 boundary. - c.
 Within the Sign Sub-area, where freestanding signs are not allowed, any sign provided pursuant to this Subsection v. must be a wall sign. - 4.
 On-premises Signs - a.
 Sign types are allowed pursuant to Table 3-5-1.

-Table 3-5-1: On-premises Signs in Old Town HPO-5

 All Zone Districts

 Sign Type Sign Sub-area All Other Locations

 Wall Sign

-Area, maximum On a façade facing an arterial or collector street

-and that is wholly visible from an arterial street:
+Area, maximum rterial or collector street e from an arterial street:

-20 sq. ft.
+20 s iq. ft.

-Other locations: 10 sq. ft.
+Other locati ons: 10 sq. ft.

 Window Sign

 Area, maximum ^[1] 2 sq. ft.

 Canopy Sign

-Area, maximum m Ground floor: 4 sq. ft.
+Area, maximum Ground floor: 4 sq. ft.
 Other floors: 5 sq. ft.

 Projecting Sign

-Area, maximum D., - l. !l. !+l Ground floor: 4 sq. ft.

-Prohibited Other floors: 5 sq. ft.
+Area, maximum Prohibited Ground floor: 4 sq. ft.
+Other floors: 5 sq. ft.

 Freestanding Sign

 Area, maximum Prohibited 4 sq. ft.

-Temporary Sign on the Day of an Outdoor Demonstration of Retail
+Temporary Sign on th Goods ne Day of an Outdoor Der nonstration of Retail

-Goods

 Area, maximum 3 sq. ft. per sign

 Portable Sign

-Area, maximum Per Subsection 14-16-5-12(F)(4)(b)
+Area, maximum Per Subsection 1 4-16-5-12(F)(4)(b)

-[1] For window signs, the maximum size in this table is the sign area allowed per

-establishment and may be achieved through one or multiple signs.